 Woman’s Way Magazine highlights Amputee calls for Equality of Service

 Woman’s way, the long established home-makers magazine, (P.22 18.02.13) has drawn attention to the needs of Amputees in Ireland today.
 Amputees are being treated as second-class citizens by the HSE with the lack of national service standards.
 Ireland is one of the few EU countries offering virtually no choice of service for amputees.
-The Irish government will not issue free prostetics for amputees.
 Read more…

 Amputee Ireland demands the HSE to focus on the needs of Irish amputees, and that the needs of amputee’s are no longer ignored on European Limb Loss Day

 3 Dec 2012 – The European Union recognises that amputation affects many thousands of men, women and children across member states and has set Monday 3 December 2012 as European Limb Loss Day.
 Europe is giving international recognition to amputation, yet inIrelandthere are no national standards that apply to the provision of services to amputees.
 There are great variations of service provision acrossIrelandand compared to European partners.
 Amputees face many daily challenges including dexterity, personal mobility, delays in access to healthcare and decreased employment options.
 Charity Amputee Disability Federation Ireland (Amputee Ireland) welcomes European Limb Loss Day amid calls for better care structures and free prosthetics for Irish amputees.
 Read more here… , read entire press release here.
 See what disability.ie says here.

 MichaelMcWilliam of Amputee Ireland comments: “It is time for the Health Service Executive (HSE) to establish one central authority to ensure equality of treatment and care for all amputees based on a set of national standards.
 Amputees, as clients or patients of the HSE, should be at the centre of the service in accordance with HIQA and EU guidelines.”